Jayajirao Scindia

-Jayajirao Scindia GCB, GCSI, CIE (19 January 1834 – 20 June 1886) of the Scindia dynasty of the Marathas was the ruling Maharaja of Gwalior under the British rule from 1843 to 1886.
+Jayajirao Scindia GCB, GCSI, CIE (19 January 1834 – 20 June 1886) of the Scindia dynasty of Maratha Confederacy was the last independent ruling Maharaja of Gwalior State during the British rule from 1843 to 1886.

 Early life

-Jayajirao was born as Bhagirath Shinde, son of Hanwant Rao on 19 January 1835.
-The erstwhile Maharaja of Gwalior, Jankojirao II, died in 1843 without leaving an heir leading his widow Tara Bai to adopt Bhagirath Rao.
-Bhagirath Shinde succeeded the Gwalior gaddi under the name of Jayajirao Sindhia on 22 February 1843.
-Mama Sahib, the maternal uncle of Jankojirao III, was chosen as regent.
+Jayajirao was born as Bhagirath Scindia, son of Hanuvant Rao Scindia who was the younger brother of the then ruling Maharaja Jankojirao Scindia II on 19 January 1834.
+The erstwhile Maharaja of Gwalior, Jankojirao II, died in 1843 without leaving an heir leading his widow Tara Raje to adopt Bhagirath Rao.
+Bhagirath Scindia succeeded the Gwalior gaddi under the name of Jayajirao Sindhia on 22 February 1843 at a tender age of 9.
+Mama Sahib, the maternal uncle of Jankojirao II, was chosen as regent.

 Early reign and campaigns against the British

-Dada Khasgiwale, the comptroller of the Shinde household overthrew Mama Sahib as the regent nearly leading to a civil war.
-The British East India Company decided to interfere by withdrawing their Resident Colonel Alexander Speirs and demanding the surrender of Dada Khasgiwale was demanded.
-A British force under Sir Hugh Gough moved on Gwalior, and crossed the Chambal in December 1843.
-On 29 December followed the simultaneous battles of Maharajpur and Panniar, in which the Gwalior army was annihilated.
+Dada Khasgiwale, the comptroller of the Scindia household overthrew Mama Sahib as the regent nearly leading to a civil war.
+The British East India Company decided to interfere by withdrawing their Resident Colonel Alexander Speirs and demanded the surrender of Dada Khasgiwale.
+A British force under Sir Hugh Gough started marching towards Gwalior, and crossed the Chambal in December 1843.
+On 29 December followed the simultaneous battles of Maharajpura and Panniar, in which the Gwalior army was annihilated.
 Khasgiwale was arrested by the British and was sent to Benares Jail where he died in 1845.

 A treaty was then made, under which certain lands to the value of 1.8 million, including Chanderi District, were ceded for the upkeep of a contingent force, besides other lands for the liquidation of the expenses incurred in the war, the State army was reduced, and a Council of Regency was appointed during the minority, to act under the resident's advice.

-When in 1857, the Indian rebellion against the British began, Jayajirao, whose ancestors had fought and been defeated by them, was known as a good friend of the British.
-However, his minister, Dinkar Rao, along with Major Chartres Macpherson, the British representative to Gwalior, convinced him to initially stay neutral and later to side with the British, despite unrest amongst his troops and his people who wanted to join the rebels.
+When in 1857, the Indian rebellion against the British began, as per the descendant of martyr Tatya Tope (Who fought against British in the war for Indian independence of 1857), Mr. Parag Tope in his book Operation Red Lotus, Jayajirao Scindia gave full support to Tatya Tope who acted as the link between Gwalior Durbar and freedom fighters in Kanpur and Jhansi, Jayajirao ordered his army to join Tatya and freedom fighters when they come to Gwalior, this way Jayajirao gave very significant covert support to the freedom fighters even after losing against British at Maharajpur and Punniar but by keeping his support covert Scindia ensured that if the rebellion failed British fury will not fall on the common people of Gwalior, this was an age-old Maratha policy of “Gupt-Yuddh” against enemy if you are weak (Scindia fought and lost against British at Maharajpura and Punniar and did not surrender without fighting like many other rulers).
+Maharani Tarabai Raje Scindia asked the Scindia treasurer martyr Amarchand Bainthia to open Scindia treasury for the freedom fighters.

-On 1 June 1858, Jayajirao led his forces to Morar to fight a rebel army led by Tatya Tope, Rani Lakshmibai and Rao Sahib.
-This army had 7,000 infantry, 4,000 cavalry and 12 guns while he had only 1,500 cavalry, his bodyguard of 600 men and 8 guns.
-He waited for their attack which came at 7 o'clock in the morning; in this attack the rebel cavalry took the guns and most of the Gwalior forces except the bodyguard went over to the rebels.
-Jayajirao and the remainder fled without stopping until they reached Agra.
+British punished Scindia by not returning Gwalior fort to them after crushing war for Indian independence in 1857 and gave back the fort of Gwalior to Scindia only as late as 1886.